handsontable/hyperformula/docs/guide/supported-browsers.md

 | QQ browser       | Opera               |
 |                  | Samsung Internet    |

+## Node.js support

+We support all Node.js versions, which are [currently maintained by Node.js Foundation](https://nodejs.org/en/about/releases/).

 ## Full ICU support

 Browsers that do not support full-icu (e.g. UC Browser mobile) will